Trump wins Nevada caucus, consolidating GOP power

 LAS VEGAS — Former President Donald Trump handily won the Nevada caucuses Thursday as he continues his march toward the Republican nomination.

-Trump finished the race with 98% of the vote, with <1% of votes counted, according to the Associated Press.

-His top rival, former South Carolina Gov. Nikki Haley didn't get any of the votes because she wasn't on the caucus ballot.
+Trump won the vast majority of the caucus votes.
+His top rival, former South Carolina Gov. Nikki Haley, didn't get any of the votes because she wasn't on the caucus ballot.

 Loading...